xreef/SimpleFTPServer/README.md

  - Wio Terminal (SdFat 2, Seed SD, and native FAT)

 #### Changelog
-- 2022-09-20 2.1.3 Soft AP IP management, more disconnect event and SD_MCC
+- 2022-09-20 2.1.3 Add support for Raspberry Pi Pico W and rp2040 boards, Soft AP IP management, more disconnect event and SD_MCC
 - 2022-05-21 2.1.2 Fix SD path (#19)
 - 2022-05-21 2.1.1 Minor fix
 - 2022-03-30 2.1.0 Add UTF8 support and enabled It by default (Thanks to @plaber)